nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
-- In demo, gnbdu-sim has inconsistent message logging
 - Code review (incl commented out code and TODOs)
-- Redo roadmap
 - Get approval to publish
 -----------
 - Single async fn / task that sends the Rrc Setup and waits for Rrc Setup Complete